-Below I have set out the top 3 reasons why accounts become unprofitable – and the actions you can take to reverse this.
+Below I have set out the top 3 reasons why Google Adwords accounts become unprofitable and the actions you can take to reverse this:.

 1) Competitor Actions

-How can competitor actions affect my account performance?
+How can competitor actions affect my Google AdWords account performance?

-Competitor actions will have a direct affect on your costs, and conversion rate – so it is worth paying close attention to what your competitors are doing.
+Competitor actions will have a direct effect on your costs, and conversion rate – so it is worth paying close attention to what your competitors are doing.

 How can competitor actions affect my costs?